-Our foreign subsidiary in the United Kingdom has not generated any untaxed foreign income, therefore we have not provided for any related income taxes.
+Our foreign subsidiaries in the United Kingdom and China have not generated any untaxed foreign income, therefore we have not provided for any related income taxes.

-As of July 31, 2015, we had no liability for unrecognized tax benefits ("UTBs") based on tax positions related to the current and prior fiscal years.
+We had no liability for unrecognized tax benefits ("UTBs") based on tax positions related to the current and prior fiscal years and, correspondingly, no related interest and penalties were recognized as income tax expense and there were no accruals for such items in fiscal 2016.

 Reconciliations of the beginning and ending amount of UTBs by fiscal year were as follows (in thousands):

-2 015 2014 2013 Gross balance - beginning of year \$ \$ 273 \$ 273 Gross decreases - tax positions from prior years (273) Gross balance - end of year \$ \$ \$ 273
+2016 2015 2014 Gross balance - beginning of year \$ \$ \$ 273 Gross decreases - tax positions from prior years (273) Gross balance - end of year \$ \$ \$